realA10001986/Time-Circuits-Display/README.md

 On the other prop, such as CircuitSetup's [Flux Capacitor](https://circuitsetup.us/product/flux-capacitor-light-sound-pcb/), [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/) or the [Dash Gauges](https://dg.out-a-ti.me), the [VSR](https://vsr.out-a-ti.me) or the [Futaba Remote Control kit](https://remote.out-a-ti.me), the TCD's IP address or hostname must be entered into the *IP address or hostname of TCD* field on the Setup page in their Config Portal - that's all.

-The fact that the devices communicate directly with each other makes BTTFN the ideal solution for car setups.
-Also, while at home, all the devices might be connected to an existing WiFi network, in a car, the TCD can act as access point for the other BTTFN-capable props (ie they are connecting to the *TCD-AP* WiFi network), and those then can talk the TCD wirelessly.
+The fact that the devices communicate directly with each other makes BTTFN the ideal solution for **car setups**.
+While at home, all the devices might be connected to an existing WiFi network, in a car, the TCD can act as access point for the other BTTFN-capable props (ie they are connecting to the *TCD-AP* WiFi network), and those then can talk the TCD wirelessly.
 The TCD has *car mode* for aiding this, see [here](#car-mode) and the documentation of the respective prop.

 ![APmode](img/apmode-car.png)